hereappdev/Here-Plugins/source/app.here.test/README.md

-# Empty Trash for Here App
+This is a sample plugin for testing